 What is your favourite costume?

 I try not to get attached as things can easily get ripped, and suffer from general wear and tear.
 Our Company are on stage every day, so all the costumes need maintaining.
 I love the beast one though as it took me three days to make it and do all the embellishments.
 Even when a show is running, we can reconstruct and remake the costumes a few times during the shows run.
 And we’re not afraid to totally change a costume if we feel it’s not right.
-My favourite show so far is Hits of the Decades.

 How does the process work of designing and making the costumes?